Troubleshooting Guide for iPad Screen Replacement

 If your screen has lines down your display, then you have a defective or broken screen.

-If your digitizer will not respond to touch at all, reattempt the repair, and make certain your cable was not crimped (folded too much).
+If your iPad digitizer will not respond to touch at all, make certain the flex cable is not crimped (folded too much) or damaged.
+The flex cable is very fragile so do not bend or handle roughly.
 Crimping causes micro fractures in the thin metal inside a flex cable.
 Once this metal is cracked, power and other impulses cannot flow through the device.

 Also check that all your cables are fully seated and plugged in.
 Flex cables that need to slide into position can easily come loose during reassembly.